 French fries are cooked in oil for the first fry.

-Remove the french fries from the hot oil.
-Use a slotted spatula or slotted spoon to help remove them, letting excess hot oil drip back into the skillet.
+Remove the French fries from the hot oil.
+Use a slotted spatula or slotted spoon to help remove them, letting any excess hot oil drip back into the skillet.

 Homemade french fries are removed from hot oil with slotted spoon.